doriordan/skuber/docs/GUIDE.md

 ### Other API groups

-Aside from the `core` and `extensions` groups, more recent Kubernetes kinds tend to be defined in other, more targetted API groups.
+Aside from the `core` and `apps` groups, there are multiple other groups.
 Currently skuber supports the following subpackages, each mapping to a different Kubernetes API group:

-***apps***

-The `apps` package supports recent versions of Workload types - use the `ext` package instead if you are on an older Kubernetes version that doesn't support the `apps` group.

-The `apps` package contains subpackages for each supported version of the `apps` group: `v1beta1`,`v1beta2` and `v1`.
-Each subpackage contains at least `Deployment` and `StatefulSet`, while the `v1` (GA) version also contains `DaemonSet` and `ReplicaSet`.

 ***batch***